 [VIDEO]: Please click here to watch and/or download this lecture.

 Eric Foner, DeWitt Clinton Professor Emeritus of History at Columbia University, is one of this country's most prominent historians.
 Professor Foner's publications have concentrated on the intersections of intellectual, political and social history, and the history of American race relations.
 His latest book is The Second Founding: How the Civil War and Reconstruction Remade the Constitution (2019).
 More information on Professor Foner can be found here.
 Please click here for the event flyer.

 DCII Allman Family Lecture: Susan Ware

-In partnership with the Organization of American Historians, SMU welcomes Why They Marched author Susan Ware to the Hilltop.
+In partnership with the Organization of American Historians, SMU welcomes Why They Marched author Susan Ware.
 A pioneer in the field of women’s history and a leading feminist biographer, Susan Ware is the author and editor of numerous books on twentieth-century U.S. history.
 The Library of America will publish a women’s suffrage anthology edited by Ware in 2020.
 More information on Ware can be found here.

 Lecture: Sam Wang